tamj0rd2/ncdc/CONFIG.md

 - **Description**: A path to the body you expect the endpoint to respond with.
   It must be a JSON file (should be updated to support other files in the future).
-  Cannot be specified at the same time as `request.body`, `request.bodyPath` or `request.serveBody`.
+  Cannot be specified at the same time as `response.body`, `response.bodyPath` or `response.serveBody`.
 Relative paths should be relative to the config file location.
 This property will be ignored in Test mode
 - **Type**: string
 - **Required?**: No